aria42/aria42.github.io/_posts/2017-11-27-Flare-Clojure-Neural-Net.md

 While I'm not 100% sure the world needs another neural net library, I'm interested in building this out more as long as it's fun and I'm hitting interesting challenges.
 Here's a list of things I'd like to get to

-* GPU Support: Neanderthal supports many platforms here, so this should be straightforward
+* GPU Support: Neanderthal supports many platforms (CUDA, OpenCL, etc.), so this should be straightforward.
 * Auto-Batching: I like the auto-batching idea, described in this [paper](https://arxiv.org/abs/1705.07860).
 I have the start of a auto-batching computation, which shows some sign of speeding up training substantially.
-I'm not quite happy with the design, and want to take some time to think through if there's a cleaner way to add this.
+I'm not quite happy with the design, and want to take some time to think through if there's a cleaner approach to auto-batching.
 * CNN-1D models: This is an obvious one.
-My first models built in Flare where all LSTM variants and I haven't had a need yet.
+My first models built in Flare where all LSTM variants and I just haven't had a need for this yet.

 <!-- Footnotes and Links -->